siqixu/mr.pivw/README.md

-# pIVW: A novel Mendelian randomization method accounting for weak instruments and horizontal pleiotropy
+# A penalized inverse-variance weighted (pIVW) estimator for Mendelian randomization accounting for weak instruments and balanced horizontal pleiotropy

 The penalized inverse-variance weighted (pIVW) estimator is a Mendelian randomization method for estimating the causal effect of an exposure variable on an outcome of interest based on summary-level GWAS data.
-The pIVW estimator accounts for weak instruments and horizontal pleiotropy simultaneously.
+The pIVW estimator accounts for weak instruments and balanced horizontal pleiotropy simultaneously.

 ## Setup
 Use the following command in R to install the package: